We all heard of style, but have you ever heard of dressing sense?

 While fashion can be simple, there are some tips and tricks that you can follow to improve your personal dressing sense or develop a unique one if you haven’t been into clothes for a long time.

 Putting in a few extra minutes while getting ready or shopping for clothes is a great start, and it can significantly improve the way you dress.

 1. Wear outfits that are appropriate for the occasion

-Wearing outfits that are suitable for the event is absolutely essential if you want to be known for a great dressing sense.
+Wearing outfits suitable for the event is essential if you want to be known for a great dressing sense.

-When going out, also think about the setting and try to dress accordingly.
+When going out, also think about the setting and dress accordingly.

 2. Do not shy away from colorful clothes